bsstahl/CognitiveInheritance/Posts/troubleshooting-information-for-machinelearning-modelbuilder-issue-1027.md

 ![Scenarios - Failing Machine](https://gist.github.com/bsstahl/06db6cfce2fbbc2e6d455631ffff8108/raw/b73f673ab81247a529e419e56e1441b6b3cc099b/ProblemMachine_ModelBuilder_Scenario.png)

 Everything seems to be different.
 The headline text, the options that can be chosen, and the graphics (or lack thereof).
 My first reaction when I saw this was to double-check that both machines are actually using the same version of the Model Builder tool.
-Spoiler alert: They are.

 ## Verifying the Version of the Tool

+Spoiler alert: **Both machines are using the same version of the tool**.

 ### From the machine that is able to train the model